polyseam/cndi/README.md

 Welcome to CNDI, it deploys an entire data stack in minutes!

-It's perfect for deploying Data Products consistently that are reliable, discoverable, maintainable, and interoperable, all while remaining flexible to the needs of each stack.
+It's perfect for deploying data services consistently that are reliable, discoverable, maintainable, and interoperable, all while remaining flexible to the needs of each stack.